Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 Dear Mixxx-ers,

 The Mixxx-developingteam started the year with good intentions and therefore imposed itself some deadlines.
 That is why only two months after version 2.4, the next release: version 2.4.1 can be offered.
-In between versions with new features this version delivers some solutions for bugs and problems.
+In between versions with new features this version delivers some solutions for minor bugs and problems that came with 2.4.

 ###Before listing the details, I would like to share some memorable moments I could follow in the Zulip-chat that are significant for the atmosphere and
 motivation of the Mixxx-team: